-The advantage of this method is that it helps keep the nutritional value of the original stuff.
+The advantage of this method is that it helps keep the most of nutritional value of the original stuff.
 Because there is little to no heat generated during this process.
 It won't transform the good bits but just break them down smaller.
 This method is also more commonly known as bokashi composting.

 For this, we'll need:

 - Bokashi bran